nicolaroberts/nicolaroberts.github.io/_posts/2016-01-01-r-packages-part-3.md

                  })
 {% endhighlight %}

-A special method called `show` controls how the object is printed to console when the object name is typed by itself.
+A special method called `show` controls how the object is printed to console.
 Note that the `show` generic is provided by the `methods` package.

 {% highlight r %}
 setMethod("show",